-3.12.10.3 Manufacturer's Certificate of Quality.
+3.12.10.3 Manufacturer's Certificate.

-The Certificate of Quality for a casting shall be submitted to the Register representative simultaneously with the presentation of the casting in the finished condition or in geed time.
+The Manufacturer's Certificate for a casting shall be submitted to the Register representative simultaneously with the presentation of the casting in the finished condition or in good time.
 The Certificate shall be verified by the quality service of a works and witnessed by the person authorized for this by the works.
 The Certificate shall contain the following data: